fdekeers/mozart-container/README.md

 Additionally, to run the script to build and deploy the container, Python must be installed.
 Please follow the instructions on the [Python website](https://www.python.org/downloads/).
+If you have [Xcode](https://developer.apple.com/xcode/) installed, Python is already included.

 ### Use the container